Here you'll find items of current interest — new programs, recent guidance or timely reminders.

 IRS Free File

-Most taxpayers can get an early start on their federal tax returns as IRS Free File – featuring brand-name online tax providers − opens today at IRS.gov/freefile for the 2020 tax filing season.
+Most taxpayers can file their federal tax returns through IRS Free File – featuring brand-name online tax providers − at IRS.gov/freefile for the 2020 tax filing season.

-Taxpayers whose adjusted gross income was $69,000 or less in 2019 – covering most people – can do their taxes now, and the Free File provider will submit the return once the IRS officially opens the 2020 tax filing season on January 27 and starts processing tax returns.
+Taxpayers whose adjusted gross income was $69,000 or less in 2019 – covering most people – can do their taxes now using a Free File provider.

 Taxpayer First Act